ojcloveu/dk-central-wallet/README.md

 Library IssueToken has been update to work with new passport version but currently only support from env, not work with param pass down along with method

 Next, run seeder `php artisan db:seed --class="Database\\Seeders\\Production\\BaseSeeder"`

+make sure create new database for test, do not use together with your original db, as it will fresh i set to use with mysql just update value in file: .env.testing

+Test: 'php artisan test'
+does not work with --parallel flag